rudyrusec/blog/content/posts/Bot-Attacks-Mitigation.md

 ## Conclusion

-Mitigating bot attacks is no longer optional—it's a necessity to safeguard your e-commerce site and protect your users.
+Mitigating bot attacks is no longer optional it's a necessity to safeguard your e-commerce site and protect your users.
 By employing a multi-layered defense strategy, you can effectively deter and mitigate bot activities.
 From rate limiting and CAPTCHAs to advanced machine learning models and continuous monitoring, each layer of defense plays a crucial role in creating a robust security posture.

 Implementing these strategies helps in:
 - **Preventing Data Theft:** Safeguarding sensitive information from being scraped or stolen.